melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 in some years, but the model was not able to adequately reproduce the first and last observations of the time series or the rate of decline in the late 1990s, as indicated by a short run of negative residuals (1995-1998) (Figures \@ref(fig:log-cpue-REC-PC) and \@ref(fig:cpue-resid-REC-PC)).
-The CDFW onboard index, which now contains 21 years of data was fit well and captures the trend from the standardized index; there was also not a strong pattern to the residuals Figures \@ref(fig:log-cpue-REC-PC-ONBOARD) and \@ref(fig:cpue-resid-REC-PC-ONBOARD)).
+The CDFW onboard index, which now contains 21 years of data was fit well and captures the trend from the standardized index; there was also not a strong pattern to the residuals (Figures \@ref(fig:log-cpue-REC-PC-ONBOARD) and \@ref(fig:cpue-resid-REC-PC-ONBOARD)).

 An additional variance parameter was estimated for the recreational PR dockside index.
 The index was positively correlated with the base model predictions, but the relationship was not strong and most residuals shifted from positive to negative after 2011 (Figures \@ref(fig:log-cpue-REC-PR) and \@ref(fig:cpue-resid-REC-PR)).
 The NWFSC hook-and-line survey index was fit well through 2016, with the model capturing a general trend of increasing abundance, but the model did not capture the pattern of increased abundance in the last three years.
-Since the survey moved into the CCAs in 2014, the increase since 2017 does not appear to be related to the change in survey design.
-Overall, the fit suggests that the index is weakly informative about changes in abundance for vermilion rockfish.
-(Figures \@ref(fig:log-cpue-NWFSC-HKL) and \@ref(fig:cpue-resid-NWFSC-HKL)).
+Since the survey moved into the CCAs in 2014, the increase since 2017 does not appear to be related to the change in survey design (Figures \@ref(fig:log-cpue-NWFSC-HKL) and \@ref(fig:cpue-resid-NWFSC-HKL)).

 ## Derived Quantities
-Vermilion spawning output in southern California was estimated to be 522 million eggs in 2021 (~95% asymptotic intervals: 262-781; Table  \@ref(tab:referenceES), which equates to a depletion level of 49% (~95% asymptotic intervals: 30%-70%; Table  \@ref(tab:referenceES); Figure \@ref(fig:depl)) in 2021.
+Vermilion spawning output in southern California was estimated to be 522 million eggs in 2021 (~95% asymptotic intervals: 262-781; Table  \@ref(tab:referenceES), which equates to a depletion level of 49% (~95% asymptotic intervals: 30%-70%; Table  \@ref(tab:referenceES)); Figure \@ref(fig:depl)) in 2021.
 Depletion is a ratio of the estimated spawning output in a particular year relative to estimated unfished, equilibrium spawning output.
-Spawning output south of Point Conception declined rapidly throughout the 1970s, 1980s, and 1990s to a level below the Minimum Stock Size Threshold (MSST), but catches decreased enough in the 2000s for the stock to reach a stable level of spawning output (Table \@ref(tab:timeseries), Figure \@ref(fig:ssb)).
+Spawning output south of Point Conception declined rapidly throughout the 1970s, 1980s, and 1990s to a level below the Minimum Stock Size Threshold (MSST), but catches decreased enough in the 2000s for the stock to reach a stable level of spawning output (Table \@ref(tab:timeseries), Figure \@ref(fig:depl)).
 Stock size is estimated to have been at the lowest level in the mid-1990s, but has since increased, in part due to an exceptionally strong recruitment in 1999, followed by several years of above-average recruitment.
-The stock is estimated to have been below the management target of B40% from 1986-2007 (Figure\@ref(fig:depl).
+The stock is estimated to have been below the management target of (40% of unfished spawning output) from 1986-2007 (Figure\@ref(fig:depl).
 Relative exploitation rates [(1-SPR) / (1-SPR50%)] increased through time, exceeding target levels from the mid-1970s through the late 1990s.
 Exploitation over the past decade has fluctuated around target levels (Figure  \@ref(fig:1-spr)), with catches almost entirely landed by the recreational sector.
 In 2021, vermilion biomass south of Point Conception is estimated to be above the target biomass level, while experiencing fishing intensity around the SPR fishing intensity target (Figure \@ref(fig:1-spr)).
-The equilibrium yield curve is shifted left, as expected from the Beverton-Holt steepness parameter (h=0.72)(Figures \@ref(fig:yield2) and \@ref(fig:yield3)).
+The equilibrium yield curve is shifted left, as expected given the assumed value for the Beverton-Holt steepness parameter (h=0.72)(Figures \@ref(fig:yield2) and \@ref(fig:yield3)).

-The base model parameter estimates along with approximate asymptotic standard errors are shown in Table \ref{tab:params} and the likelihood components are shown in Table \@ref(tab:params).
 Estimates of derived reference points and approximate 95 percent asymptotic confidence intervals are shown in Table \@ref(tab:referenceES).
 Estimates of stock size and status over time are shown in Table \@ref(tab:timeseries).

 ## Recruitment Deviations

 Major recruitments (strong year classes) in southern California were consistently estimated by the primary sources of age data (NWFSC hook-and-line and trawl surveys), with a strong 1999 year class estimated even when either data set is removed (see sensitivity section).
-Other years with relatively high estimates of recruitment were 1983-84, 1999, and 2016 (Figures \@ref(fig:recdevs), \@ref(fig:bh-resids) and  \@ref(fig:phase)).
+Other years with relatively high estimates of recruitment were 1983-84, 1999, and 2016 (Figures \@ref(fig:recruits), \@ref(fig:recdevs), and \@ref(fig:bh-resids)).
 These are consistent with estimates of strong year classes in other rockfish stock assessments.
 Due to ageing error, years adjacent to strong (or weak) cohorts are sometimes estimated as having similar deviations.

 ### Reference Points

 Reference points were calculated using the estimated selectivities and catch distribution among fleets in the most recent year of the model, 2020.
-Sustainable total yield (landings plus discards) was 140.63 mt when using an $SPR_{50\%}$ reference harvest rate.
-The spawning output equivalent to 40% of the unfished level ($SB_{40\%}$) was 469.95 million eggs.
+Sustainable total yield (landings plus dead discards) was 140.63 mt when using an $SPR_{50\%}$ reference harvest rate.
+The spawning output equivalent to 40% of the unfished level ($SB_{40\%}$) was 421.33 million eggs.

-The 2020. spawning biomass relative to unfished equilibrium spawning biomass is above the target of 40% of unfished levels (Figure \@ref(fig:depl)).
+The 2020 spawning biomass relative to unfished equilibrium spawning biomass is above the target of 40% of unfished levels (Figure \@ref(fig:depl)).
-The relative fishing intensity, $(1-SPR)/(1-SPR_{50\%})$, was above the management target (Figure \@ref(fig:1-spr)).
+The estimated relative fishing intensity, $(1-SPR)/(1-SPR_{50\%})$, has fluctuated around the target level for the past decade, was above the management target in 2019 and below the management target in 2020 (Figures \@ref(fig:1-spr) and  \@ref(fig:phase)).

-Table \@ref(tab:referenceES) shows the full suite of estimated reference points for the base model and Figures \@ref(fig:yield2) and \@ref(fig:yield3) show the equilibrium curve based on a steepness value fixed at 0.72.
+Table \@ref(tab:referenceES) shows the full suite of estimated reference points for the base model and Figures \@ref(fig:yield2) and \@ref(fig:yield3) show the equilibrium yield curve and net production based on a steepness value fixed at 0.72.

 <!--chapter:end:35model-prestar-base-results-south.Rmd-->